Butorphanol Nasal SprayPronunciation

 A total of 2446 patients were studied in premarketing clinical trials of butorphanol.
-Approximately half received butorphanol tartrate injection with the remainder receiving butorphanol tartrate nasal spray.
+Approximately half received butorphanol tartrate injection with the remainder receiving butorphanol tartrate nasal solution.
 In nearly all cases the type and incidence of side effects with butorphanol by any route were those commonly observed with opioid analgesics.

 The adverse experiences described below are based on data from short-term and long-term clinical trials in patients receiving butorphanol by any route.
 There has been no attempt to correct for placebo effect or to subtract the frequencies reported by placebo-treated patients in controlled trials.

-The following adverse experiences were reported at a frequency of 1% or greater in clinical trials, and were considered to be probably related to the use of butorphanol.
+The following adverse experiences were reported at a frequency of 1% or greater in clinical trials and were considered to be probably related to the use of butorphanol:

 Body as a Whole: asthenia/lethargy, headache, sensation of heat